dftbplus/hsd-python/docs/hsd.rst

 Being basically a subset of XML, HSD data is best represented as an XML DOM-tree.
-However, very often a dictionary representation is more desirable, especially, when the language used to query and manipulate the tree offers dictionaries as primary data type (e.g. Python).
+However, very often a dictionary representation is more desirable, especially when the language used to query and manipulate the tree offers dictionaries as primary data type (e.g. Python).
 The data in an HSD input can be easily represented with the help of nested dictionaries and lists.
 The input from the previous section would have the following representation as